London Drum

 Alternative routes include Poplar to West India Quay, Poplar to All Saints and Poplar to Blackwall

-Poplar underground station is wheelchair accessible, and has step-free access from the street to the train
+Poplar is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at – Changing between the Central and DLR platforms involves a lift plus escalator.
+Changing trains at – Changing between the Central and DLR platforms involves a lift plus escalator.
 Changing between the W&C line and any other platform involves a lift, an escalator plus a long travelator.
 You must use stairs when changing trains from the Northern line to any other platform

 Fare zone Cash Oyster & Contactless cards